-Two major changes to the benefits system have just taken place under the government’s welfare reform programme.
+Two major changes to the benefits system have taken place under the Government’s welfare reform programme.

-1. The introduction of a new (second) benefit cap.
+The introduction of a new (second) benefit cap

-If you currently receive over £20,000 per year in benefits you may be affected.
-To find out if you will be or not simply click: Benefit Cap to find out more.
+- If you currently receive over £20,000 per year in benefits, you may be affected.
+To find out if you will be affected, go to the Benefit Cap webpage to find out more.